Making The Transition From Primary To Secondary School During Lockdown

 For most of us, in Year 6, this next half term would be all about preparing children for their transition from primary to secondary school.
 It’s one of the busiest and also the most exciting times of year for them and for us.

-I don’t need to tell you how different the transition process this year is going to be amidst the upheaval of the Coronavirus (Covid-19) pandemic.
+I don’t need to tell you how different the transition process in 2020 is going to be amidst the upheaval of the Coronavirus (Covid-19) pandemic.
 Year 6, if they are coming back to your school, will be back in entirely different circumstances.

 Smaller ‘class’ sizes, returning with less, or no, other children within the school and likely, no opportunity to visit their new school or meet the staff they’ll be working with.

 With so much disruption for our Year 6 children, we need to ensure that we are offering them support in the best way possible; this is especially important as, with the ‘bubbles’, there are going to be children with a new teacher who don’t get to spend time with their normal class teacher and this may have further negative impact on top of what they’ve experienced so far.

 What should the transition from primary to secondary school look like?

 Year 6 is coming back in order for us to aid them with transition.
 But how will this look this year?